What You Need To Know About The Jeffrey Epstein Sex Trafficking Case

 Advertisement

 The victims in the indictment have not been publicly identified.
-However, several victims spoke publicly to the Miami Herald.
+However, several of them spoke publicly to the Miami Herald.
 "You can’t ever stop your thoughts," Jena-Lisa Jones, who said Epstein abused her when she was 14, told the outlet.
 "A word can trigger something.
 For me, it is the word 'pure' because he called me ‘pure’ in that room and then I remember what he did to me in that room."
-Other victims dealt with drug addiction and spent time in prison.
-One of Epstein's victims died in 2018 following a heroin overdose.
+Others dealt with drug addiction and spent time in prison.
+One died in 2018 following a heroin overdose.

 How is Jeffrey Epstein connected to Presidents Bill Clinton and Donald Trump?